datagrok-ai/public/packages/Curves/README.md

 - `markerType` - defines the series marker type, which could be `circle`, `asterisk`, `square`, etc.
 - `lineStyle` - defines the series line style, which could be `solid`, `dotted`, `dashed` or `dashdotted`
 - `errorModel` - defines the series error model, which could be either `constant` or `proportional`
+- `connectDots` - defines whether to connect the points with lines or not
 - `showFitLine` - defines whether to show the fit line or not
 - `showCurveConfidenceInterval` - defines whether to show the confidence intervals or not
 - `fitFunction` - controls the series fit function, which could be either a sigmoid function or a